If your little one is consistently peeing through their diaper overnight then it can be particularly frustrating.

 Here’s a quick guide to help check your baby’s diaper (or nappy as they’re called in some counties) fits correctly:

-- The waistband and thigh cuffs appears snug, with no gaps around the edges (gaps would indicate the diaper is too big).
+- The waistband and thigh cuffs appears snug, with no gaps around the edges (gaps would indicate it’s too big).
 Ideally there should be enough room for you to fit one or two fingers underneath.

 - Your baby’s bottom and belly button are covered.